jgeller1/TriumphSwiftTest/README.md

 4. Each cell should display its organization name, amount raised, and a photo with the profilePhotoURL (reuse your code from earlier).
 You can choose how to best display these.

 5. Finally, add a button to each cell that says Donate.
 When tapped, the button should bring up an ActionSheet prompting the user to donate an amount of 1$, 5$, 10$, or $100.
-On tapping, you should call the function **addDonationToOrg** in **Api/DonationsApi/**.

-6. Fill out the function **addDonationToOrg** in **Api/DonationsApi/** to increase the amountGiven field by the amount the user clicked.
-You have special write premission to this node.
-Do not worry about adding the donation to the "myDonations" or "donations" node (this is an anon donation).
-To ensure concurency, use a client side firebase Transaction to update the data, which you can read about here.

 https://firebase.google.com/docs/database/ios/read-and-write